 Choosing the Right Dental Implant System for You

 At Designer Smiles, our approach to implant dentistry is never “one-size-fits-all.”
 Our experienced dentists incorporate the most advanced technology, materials, and techniques to deliver superior outcomes with individualized treatment.
 We offer several different dental implant systems to provide patients with reliable, long-lasting, and natural-looking results from their dental implant procedure.
 While many dental implant centers only offer one or two dental implant systems, we are proud to offer a broad range of five state-of-the-art dental implant systems.
 The systems we work with allow us to provide the highest level of treatment customization, which can lead to high implant success rates and patient satisfaction.

 After evaluating many dental implant manufacturers, our dentists have selected the following options due to their dependability and versatility:

 - Implant Direct®

 - 3M™ Mini Dental Implants

-Dr. Marcus Haggard and Dr. Ann Haggard both have extensive training in the placement of dental implants, abutments and restorations.
+Dr. Marcus Haggard and Dr. Ann Haggard both have extensive training in the placement of dental implants, abutments, and restorations.
 The implantation portion of the procedure is the most complex and intensive stage, but in the hands of experienced professionals like our dentists, you can feel safe and confident that implantation will be handled with the utmost skill and attention to detail.
-The dental implant process begins with a thorough evaluation of your medical and dental history, followed by a full examination and specific X-rays of the mouth.
+The dental implant process begins with a thorough evaluation of your medical and dental history, followed by a full examination and 3D-scans of the mouth with the PreXion Cone Beam.
 Once a inclusive assessment has been completed, your dentist will devise a comprehensive treatment plan covering all phases of the dental implant procedure.